baw-de/HydBCsForOF/README.md

 THERE WAS A TYPO IN THE PAPER!
 YOU HAVE TO EXECUTE `. ./AllWmake` !

+You can copy and paste the following code directly into your command line, after you activated your OpenFOAM environment:

 ```
 git clone https://github.com/baw-de/HydBCsForOF.git
 cd HydBCsForOF/boundaryConditions
 . ./AllWmake

 ```

+The compilation should finish with a line which specifies the location and name of the compiled library.

 ## Development